SriSatyaKalyan/notes/git.md

 * **lightweight** tags are  lightweight.
 They are just a name/label that points to a particular commit
 * **annotated** tags store extra meta data including the author's name and email, date and a tagging message (like a commit message)

+To create a lightweight tag, use `git tag <tagname>`.
+By default, Git will create the tag referring to the commit that HEAD is referencing.

+To create an annotate tage, use `git tag -a`.
+Git will open default text editor and prompt us for additional information.
+Similar to git commit, we can use the `-m` option to pass a message directly and forgo the opening of the text editor.

 **Semantic Versioning** spec outlines a standardized versioning system for software releases.
 It provides a consistent way for developers to give meaning to their software releases (how big of a change is this release?).
 Version consist of three numbers separated by periods.

 ```